stevan-port/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/jira/jira.md

     selector:
       query: "true" # JQ boolean expression.
 If evaluated to false - this object will be skipped.
       # highlight-next-line
-      jql: "status != Done" # JQL query, will only ingest issues whose status is not "Done"
+      jql: status != Done # JQL query, will only ingest issues whose status is not "Done"
     port:
 ```